-In conclusion, in the in vivo chicken heart at sinus rhythm, the transmural and apicobasal gradients of ARIs exist within the left ventricular free wall with the shortest ARIs in the basal subepicardium and the longest ARIs in the subendocardium of the apical and middle parts of the left ventricle.
+In conclusion, in the in situ chicken heart at sinus rhythm, the transmural and apicobasal gradients of ARIs exist within the left ventricular free wall with the shortest ARIs in the basal subepicardium and the longest ARIs in the subendocardium of the apical and middle parts of the left ventricle.
 This study provides data in support of predominance of apicobasal compared to transmural heterogeneity of local repolarization properties, and of a greater contribution of the apicobasal gradient to the total left ventricular repolarization gradient compared with the transmural gradient.
 A correlation between the changes in the repolarization gradients and changes in the electrocardiographic T wave during ectopic pacing of the avian heart ventricles is of certain interest for the genesis of the T wave.
 It was no the object of the present study.
-Effects of the changes in the repolarization gradients to be elucidated.
+The effects of the changes in the repolarization gradients on the T wave in birds remain to be elucidated.